• Incoming Webhooks

 Self Sufficiency Ratio (%)

-Measures how much of the consumed energy is produced locally.
+Measures the percentage of the consumed energy that is produced locally.

-Measurement: (Total Energy Use - Total Grid Offtake) / Total Production
+Measurement: (Total Energy Use - Total Grid Offtake) / Total Energy Use

 Water